Please click the maps below to view areas currently experiencing either water or electric service outages.

-Electric Outages
+Electric outage

-To report a downed tree limb on power lines, please email customercare@georgetown.org.
+To report a downed tree limb on power lines, please email customercare@georgetown.org or call 512-930-3640.

 Frequently Asked Questions